-Most of the clinical training of residents takes place in three general hospitals located in the cities of Providence and Pawtucket, Rhode Island, as well as at the Providence VA Medical Center.
-The combined bed capacity of the four hospitals approaches 1,500.
+Most of the clinical training of residents takes place in hospitals located in Providence, Rhode Island, as well as at the Providence VA Medical Center.
 The total number of outpatient visits in Dermatology (excluding emergencies) exceeds 25,000/year.
-Each resident spends a portion of their training time rotating among the four affiliated hospitals.
-Additional training facilities including the Hasbro Children's Hospital and Women & Infants Hospital are located within 15 minutes of each other by car.
+Each resident spends a portion of their training time rotating among the affiliated hospitals.
+Additional training facilities including the Hasbro Children's Hospital and Women & Infants Hospital.

 The Rhode Island Hospital, Hasbro Children's Hospital, and Women & Infants Hospital, located within walking distance of each other, form Southeastern New England's largest academic medical center.
 They provide the setting for Resident Dermatology Clinics, a Pediatric Dermatology Clinic, the Inpatient Dermatology Service, the Photomedicine and Day Care Facility, the Dermatological Surgery Unit, the Dermatopathology Service, the Dermatopharmacology Unit, the Contact and Occupational Dermatology Service, and the Pigmented Lesion Service.

 Rhode Island Hospital is a 719-bed tertiary care center and is one of the largest and busiest teaching hospitals in New England.
 The hospital is the region’s trauma center and has nearly 150,000 emergency visits per year.
 There are residencies in nearly every ACGME specialty and numerous fellowships.
 At any one time, there are over 500 graduate trainees at Rhode Island Hospital.